 Since the 2015 Ashes, the ODI run rate has been 4.33 RPO and the average batting SR is 67.62.
 Blackwell’s ODI SR for this period is 91.43.
 Blackwell’s first significant score for Australia was 53 (95) back in 2005.
 Her most recent innings, almost the reverse – 90* (56) at the 2017 World Cup.

 Her 907 combined runs in the WBBL and KSL make Blackwell the 7th highest scoring player in those professional domestic T20 leagues.
-At the other end of the scale, Blackwell (4) and Jess Jonassen (2) are the only players in either Ashes squad to have made more than one 50+ Test score.
+Her versatility is such that she also holds distinction in the longest format, Blackwell (4) and Jess Jonassen (2) are the only players in either Ashes squad to have made more than one 50+ Test score.

 Blackwell is also set to achieve numerous career landmarks during the Ashes series: